Hotels

 Tourists enjoy the winter sun on La Barceloneta Beach, Barcelona

-La Barceloneta was built in the 18th century to house people (mostly fisherfolk) displaced when a fort was built in El Born.
+La Barceloneta was built in the 18th century to house people displaced when a fort was built in El Born.
 The beach was shipped-in at a later date, but has become an attraction in its own right.
-I’ll be honest – I’m not a huge fan but I am spoiled for beaches, and this one doesn’t really float my boat.
+I’ll be honest – I’m not a huge fan.
+But I am spoiled for beaches, and this one doesn’t really float my boat.
 On the other hand I do like wandering past Port Vell to check out the superyachts in the harbor.

 Things to see: Port Vell; Beach.